 The above was the state of affairs in the spring of 2000.

 There were new developments in 2000.
 The spring did not flow at the previous rate.
-A report dated February 15, 2000. was received by the Friends from Renner & Sons who had re-drilled the well at the Great Medicine Spring the previous year (winter of 1999-2000).
+A report dated February 15, 2000. was received by the Friends from Renner & Sons.
 They addressed the reduction in flow from the spring.
 During the winter of 1999-2000 the well had been allowed to flow freely (as Steve Pundt mentioned in his article) to prevent freezing and now a hand pump was discussed as the practical option to install.

 Renner’s report stated “We originally anticipated a flow rate of 5 to 7 gallons per minute, which would prevent freezing, and hoped that a hand pump would not be needed.
 The well initially produced this volume.
 However the flow quickly diminished, over the next couple of days, to its current rate (approx. 1 gallon per minute).
 The Well has flowed through the winter which makes us very optimistic that it will not freeze as long as we allow it to continue.
 With the current configuration (see diagram) a hand pump could be installed and we would not expect any alteration in the flow rate of the well.”